cappuu02/Cybersecurity-Sapienza/Distributed System/6) Ordered Communications.md

  - note that ensuring the same delivery order at each replicas does not consider the sending order of messages

 ## Total Order Broadcast
-A total-order (reliable) broadcast abstraction orders all messages, even those from different senders and those that are not causally related.
+A ==total-order (reliable) broadcast abstraction== orders all messages, even those from different senders and those that are not causally related.
 The total-order broadcast abstraction is sometimes also called atomic bradcast.

 Message delivery occurs as if the broadcasts were an indivisible “atomic” action.